 Student organization registration processes, eligibility requirements, and financial regulations are established by the Director of the Center for Leadership & Involvement (CfLI) in conjunction with the Committee on Student Organizations (CSO).

-- Tuesday, July 6 – Dual Registration Groups (CALS, Engineering, FSL, ISS, Graduate Business, Law, Morgridge Center, MSC, RecWell Sports Clubs, SMPH/MSA, WSB Undergraduate Program)
+- Thursday, July 6, 2023 at 10:00am (central time)– Dual Registration Groups (CALS, Dept. of Computer Sciences, Engineering, FSL, Graduate Business, ISS, Law, Morgridge Center, MSC, Office of Sustainability, RecWell Sports Clubs, SMPH/MSA, SoHE, WSB Undergraduate Program, WUD)

 BENEFITS OF REGISTERED STUDENT ORGANIZATIONS (RSOS)